 · Check the Media used for Process Simulation is passed for GPT

-· Check and ensure that the WFI used for preparation of batch is complied to USP/IP
+· Check and ensure that the WFI used for preparation of batch is compiled to USP/IP

 7.2 Environmental monitoring should cover three operational shifts, by following methods –